Native American Indian languages

 Collection of in-depth anthropological essays on a dozen different

-Native American religions.
+Native American religions and societies.

 The Sacred: Ways of Knowledge, Sources of Life:

 An interesting book on Native American spirituality by three